TonyMakis/cs-academia/cs211/Projects/Project4/multipleSourceCodeFilesExample/README.md

 - `displayGroupSizeAhead()`
 - `displayListInformation()`

 You must also create a header file.
 The job of the header file is to contain the information so the source code files can talk to each other.
 The header file (`.h` file) should contain the function prototypes and any struct and/or typedef statements.
-Please review the `.h` file in the example below.
+Please review the `.h` file in the example.

 The makefile __MUST__ seperately compile each source code file into a `.o` file and separately link the `.o` files together into an executable file.
 Review the makefile in the example below to see how this is done.
 The command to create the `.o` file is: